haberdashPI/vscode-master-key/notes.md

 at the end of this milestone I have my first public github repo available for this extension

-REFACTOR:
-  - all of the code related to syncing keybinding config files with master keys should be pulled out into its own file

-  - all of the code related to loading, selecting and creating presets should be split into its own file

-  - at the end `keybindings/index.ts` should be pretty clutter free

-TODO: write a test for parsing to check that `[[mode]]` sections are defined and that `validModes` is not

 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)
   + FIXED: this happens because the repeat command runs many `master-key.do` commands which resets transient state like `count`